ADVERTISEMENT

 The Pentagon also has several initiatives underway to improve its foreign military sales process, which Hegseth, and others before him, have criticized as broken and ineffective.

-“President Trump is securing deal after deal to bring cold, hard cash to America manufacturers, but our processes are too slow and our industrial base is too inefficient to keep up and deliver on time to our allies and partners,” he said.
+“President Trump is securing deal after deal to bring cold, hard cash to American manufacturers, but our processes are too slow and our industrial base is too inefficient to keep up and deliver on time to our allies and partners,” he said.

-Hegseth confirmed reports that oversight of the Defense Security Cooperation Agency, which oversees foreign military sales and helps train allies on U.S. equipment, would shift from the Pentagon’s policy shop to its acquisition office.
+Hegseth said that oversight of the Defense Security Cooperation Agency, which oversees foreign military sales and helps train allies on U.S. equipment, would shift from the Pentagon’s policy shop to its acquisition office.
 A tighter link to the acquisition community, Hegseth said, will help speed weapons sales to foreign governments.

 Along with the DSCA realignment, the department has directed programs, as they develop acquisition strategies, to consider and incentivize exportability as part of that process.
-Hegseth said the Pentagon is also modernizing its IT infrastructure and working with Combatant Commands to root out inefficiencies and support faster deals.
+Hegseth said the Pentagon is also modernizing its IT infrastructure and working with combatant commands to root out inefficiencies and support faster deals.

 Industry Response